Have you ever had a bad day that turns into multiple bad ones?

 Happy Birthday to Me!

 I’d applied for an ongoing assignment that I really believed I was perfect for.
-I’d made it to the very last three applicants.
+To my surprise, I made it to the very last three applicants.
 I’d been waiting for days for the final answer.
 On my birthday, I received the cold, flat rejection.
 OUCH!
 Very bad day!

 I pushed through the day, in the hopes of waking up tomorrow fresh and new, ready to take the world by storm.
 It was another bad day, and then another.
 This lasted for weeks.